marek-miller/quest-bind/README.md

 ```

 The feature `"gpu"` enables the GPU accelerated mode.
 These features are
-mutually exclusive, so if you set both flags, the feature `"mpi"` takes
+mutually exclusive and in case both flags are set, the feature `"mpi"` takes
 precedence.

 ## Testing